awslabs/ratex/docs/QUICKSTART.md

 <!--- Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved. -->
 <!--- SPDX-License-Identifier: Apache-2.0  -->

-# Build Razor from Source
+# Build Ratex from Source

-Note that Razor is a PyTorch extension, so the PyTorch headers and shared libraries have to be available during the compilation.
+Note that Ratex is a PyTorch extension, so the PyTorch headers and shared libraries have to be available during the compilation.
 Accordingly, we require to set the environment variable `PYTORCH_SOURCE_PATH` before the compilation.

 In this guide, we will use the following directory organization: